 USE OF ROLLOW AVENUE OF OAKS, FISHER GARDEN AND OTHER OUTDOOR FACILITIES

 Rhodes alumni, Rhodes Trustees, full-time members of the Rhodes faculty, students and staff may request use of Rollow Avenue of Oaks or Fisher Garden for private functions.
 Rental equipment (e.g., chairs, tables, etc.) is the responsibility of the client.
 A rental fee is charged for use of facilities.
-Contact the Scheduling and Events Office at ext.
+Contact the College Events Office at ext.
 3888 for more information.

-USE OF BURROW REFECTORY FACILITIES (CAMBRIDGE, BROOKS AND ALBURTY ROOMS)
+USE OF BURROW REFECTORY

 On a space available basis that presents no conflict with use by the campus community:

-Such requests may be made up to six months in advance of the proposed event and should be directed to the Scheduling and Events Office, who will coordinate all arrangements in accordance with Rhodes’ policies and procedures.
+Such requests may be made up to six months in advance of the proposed event and should be directed to the College Office, who will coordinate all arrangements in accordance with Rhodes’ policies and procedures.
 Fees will be incurred for personal use of space.
 Trustees, faculty, staff and students will be charged 50% of the facility rental rate charged to off-campus individuals and groups.
 All other direct charges for special set-ups, equipment, audio-visual aids, food service, catering and miscellaneous fees will be charged at standard rates applicable to all clients.

 Commercial Window Services

-To facilitate College business and campus-wide communication, an intra-campus/non-stamped mail service is provided for faculty, staff and students.
+To facilitate college business and campus-wide communication, an intra-campus/non-stamped mail service is provided for faculty, staff and students.

 Note: No money should be placed in the Intra-campus Mail System at any time.